Chapter 1 Introduction Leaf

 Students have access to our website for course resources which includes lecture slides, lab exercises, cheatsheets to remind them about important functions, homework assignments, and additional resources.

-1.6.2 Stage 2: Self-Directed Review and Project Planning
+1.7.2 Stage 2: Self-Directed Review and Project Planning

-1.6.3 Stage 3: Code-a-thon
+1.7.3 Stage 3: Codeathon

-See this code-a-thon schedule for more details.
+See this codeathon schedule for more details.

-1.7 Getting Started
+1.8 Getting Started

-1.7.1 Technical Requirements
+1.8.1 Technical Requirements

-Our materials the R statistical programming language for data analysis.
+Our materials use the R statistical programming language for data analysis.
 R is available for Windows, Mac, and Linux and can be downloaded from the The Comprehensive R Archive Network (CRAN).
-While there is no specific R version requirement, we recommend that instructors have all students use the same version (typically the most recent version of R).
+While there is no specific R version requirement, we recommend that instructors have all learners use the same version (typically the most recent version of R).

-Additional R packages are also required including:
+Additional R packages are also required, including:

 • tidyverse